 Use information in B-108.f: Unsubsidized Employment to calculate employment hours.

-Boards must ensure that Workforce Solutions Office staff does not initiate a sanction request if an ABAWD is meeting the work requirement through 20 hours of employment and volunteers for SNAP E&T services but later decides not to cooperate.
+Boards must ensure that Workforce Solutions Office staff does not initiate a penalty request if an ABAWD is meeting the work requirement through 20 hours of employment and volunteers for SNAP E&T services but later decides not to cooperate.
 However, Workforce Solutions Office staff must close all SNAP E&T services, support services, and the SNAP E&T application immediately.
 No further action is required.

 A-203.d: Federal Time-Limit Exceptions for ABAWDs

-ABAWDs are subject to a three-month out of 36-month time limit on SNAP benefits unless they meet one of the following federal time-limit exceptions:
+SNAP recipients are subject to a three-month out of 36-month time limit on SNAP benefits unless they meet one of the following federal time-limit exceptions:

 Exempt from SNAP E&T work requirements based on one of the federal exemptions listed in A-204.a, Federal Exemptions

+Medically certified as physically or mentally unfit for employment

 Pregnant

-arent or another caretaker of a child

-Member of a SNAP household with a child under age 18, regardless of parental or caretaker status
+A parent or other member of a household with responsibility for a dependent child under 14 years of age

-Physically or mentally unfit to work 20 hours per week

-Homeless individuals

-Veterans

-Individuals who are 24 years of age or younger and who were in foster care on the date of turning 18 years of age

-Note: The FRA added homeless individuals, veterans, and former foster youth to the groups excepted from the ABAWD time limit.
+An Indian, Urban Indian, or California Indian as defined by the Indian Health Care Improvement Act

-When an ABAWD meets one of the exceptions listed above, the exception is not displayed in TIERS.
+When a SNAP recipient meets one of the exceptions listed above, the exception is not displayed in TIERS.

+SNAP recipients who meet at least one of the exceptions listed above are not ABAWDs.

+SNAP recipients who do not meet any of the exceptions listed above are ABAWDs.

-If an ABAWD informs Workforce Solutions Office staff that they meet one of the federal time-limit exceptions listed in A-204.a, Boards must ensure that Workforce Solutions Office staff follows the procedures for reconsideration requests set forth in A-205.
+If a SNAP recipient informs Workforce Solutions Office staff that they meet one of the federal time-limit exceptions listed in A-203.d, Boards must ensure that Workforce Solutions Office staff follows the procedures for reconsideration requests set forth in A-205.

-ABAWDs who meet one of the time-limit exceptions listed are not subject to ABAWD work requirements but can voluntarily participate in SNAP E&T services as funding permits.

 A-204: SNAP E&T General Population

-andatory work registrants are part of the SNAP E&T General Population if they are:
+SNAP recipients who are mandatory work registrants are part of the SNAP E&T General Population if they are:

 at least 16 but less than 60 years of age; and